garnajee/home-server/README.md

 It's going to download all the images, and start all the services.

-**By the way, each request made by Jackett and FlareSolverr goes through the VPN.**
+**By the way, each request made by Prowlarr and FlareSolverr goes through the VPN.**

 Now, if you don't see any red lines among the hundreds of lines that have just scrolled through the terminal, it's usually a good sign.